zukaman/setup-hermes/README.md

 ## Recover wallets using mnemonic phrase
-Before you proceed with this step, please make sure you have created and funded with tokens seperate wallets on each chain replace <insert mnemonic here> with the mnemonic from your wallet
+Before you proceed with this step, please make sure you have created and funded with tokens seperate wallets on each chain replace '<insert mnemonic here>' with the mnemonic from your wallet
 ```
 hermes keys restore $CH1_CHAIN_ID -n $CH1_REL_WALLET -m "<insert mnemonics here>"
 hermes keys restore $CH2_CHAIN_ID -n $CH2_REL_WALLET -m  "<insert mnemonics here>"